 conducted as agreed to in advance by the Home Parent and Co-Parent."

-What this basically amounted to was that the gentleman had no visitation unless his ex-wife agreed to him having visitation.
+This amounted to the gentleman having no visitation unless his ex-wife agreed to him having visitation.

-IT IS ORDERED that the conservators shall have possession of the child at times mutually agreed to in advance by the parties, and, in the absence of mutual agreement, it is ORDERED that the conservators shall have possession of the child under the specified terms set out in this Possession Order.
+IT IS ORDERED that the conservators shall have possession of the child at times mutually agreed to in advance by the parties.
+In the absence of mutual agreement, it is ORDERED that the conservators shall have possession of the child under the specified terms set out in this Possession Order.

 The provision above is what should have been there.
-Basically, what the normal provision says is that the parents can agree to whatever they want.
-However, if they are not able to agree, then they need to follow the order.
-Then the order will go into detail of how to handle visitation.
+The regular provision says that the parents can agree to whatever they want.
+However, if they cannot agree, they need to follow the order.
+Then the order will go into detail about how to handle visitation.